jake-bestland/python-Phase_10-game/README.md

 - 15 points for each "Skip" card
 - 25 points for each "Wild" card

-# Fast forward/ Save place
-The game can take some time to complete.
-If you do not want to play the whole length of the game, you can change which phase each player starts on.
-Or if you want to continue playing the game later, you can write down each players score and which Phase they're on and manually enter it before you start again.
-(that feature can be added later - writing/reading file).
-In the `phase_10.py` file, on lines 163-166 (where the players are created) you can change which phase each player starts on, and/or you can manually enter their score (If you want to pick up where you left off).

-# Future improvements
+# Future Improvements
-The game could eventually include a computer AI to play for the three other "computer" players.
+* The game could eventually include a computer AI to play for the three other "computer" players.
 Currently, the game is user-controlled for all four players.
+* Add a round 'recap' to illustrate which player(s) moved to next round and their scores.
+* Add a feature to save the game to be continued later.
+  - write/read file in the `phase_10.py` file on lines 163-166 (where players are created).